-For the first time on a boat of this size, Hallberg-Rassy offers the option of ordering a large folding swim platform.
-When the platform is closed, it integrates into an elegant enclosed transom.
-By default, there is a fixed platform aft of the helm and a step down into the water.
+For the first time in a boat of this size, Hallberg-Rassy offers the option of ordering a large folding swim platform.
+When the platform is closed, it integrates into an elegant closed transom.
+By default there is a fixed platform at the stern of the helmsman and a step to step down into the water.

 The sail plan is modern on the Hallberg-Rassy 340.
-The furler is a Furlex TD recessed into the deck.
+The furler is a Furlex TD embedded in the deck.
 The high and low shrouds are attached to the hull with different metal plates, an invention of Hallberg-Rassy.
-This allows an easy passage to the deck, a good provision for the furler and to create a large stable support for the mast.
+This allows easy passage to the deck, good provision for furling and to create a large stable mast support.
 A powerful 1:32 backstay comes standard.
-There is also the option to get a self tacking configuration.
+There is also the possibility of obtaining an autovirating configuration.
 The waterline is 10.1 m, 1.01 m longer than the precursor 342.

 According to Frers’ speed chart, a loaded Hallberg-Rassy 340 will register 7.31 knots in a 90-degree true wind angle with only 10 knots of true wind.

 Lots of natural light

 There are four flush-mounted hatches, six opening portholes and three windows in the hull.
 All hatches and portholes have clear glass, except for the bathroom door, which is milk-colored to let light in but obscure the view.
 Hallberg-Rassy 340 lets in plenty of natural light and good ventilation throughout the interior.

 The interior is unusually airy.
 The sofas of the are 2.00 m long and more to deep than usual.
 The position of the mast is out of the way immediately aft of the main bulkhead.
 Thanks to the special layout, the kitchen also contributes an unusually generous airiness to the living room.